Faculty

 Brendan Clark / 2022 / Applied Physics / Wash.
 Univ.

 Brendan was a Bioengineering student and joined the Microdevices Lab in 2020.
 His research interests were in image processing, particle tracking and blob detection algorithm development.
-Brendan transfered to Washington University in St. Louis for a dual degree in applied physics and bioengineering.
+Brendan transferred to Washington University in St. Louis for a dual degree in applied physics and bioengineering.

 Calvin Payne / 2021 / Physics / Seabird Scientific